 40% mistakenly believed that you need to be in a certain tax bracket to qualify for contributing to a traditional IRA.

-By devoting time to sit down, thoroughly discuss these questions with your loved ones, and seek guidance, you can make progress toward finding answers and pursuing your targets.
+By devoting time to sit down, thoroughly discuss these questions with your loved ones, and seek guidance, you can navigate life’s financial journey.

-Financial knowledge is indeed powerful stuff, and although there are bound to be a few gaps in anyone’s financial literacy, the good news is that TD Ameritrade has a wide range of investing resources to help.
+Financial knowledge is indeed powerful stuff.
+Although there are bound to be a few gaps in anyone’s financial literacy, the good news is that there's a wide range of investing education resources to help:

 TD Ameritrade Network is brought to you by TD Ameritrade Media Productions Company.
 TD Ameritrade Media Productions Company and TD Ameritrade, Inc. are separate but affiliated subsidiaries of TD Ameritrade Holding Corporation.
 TD Ameritrade Media Productions Company is not a financial adviser, registered investment advisor, or broker-dealer.